Review and road test of the Volkswagen Tiguan Allspace

 Cost of Ownership

-Expect the 2.0 TDI 150PS 2WD variant many will want to deliver up to 46.3mpg on the combined cycle and up to 129g/km of CO2.
-Go for the 1.5-litre TSI EVO petrol option and the figures are up to 36.7mpg and up to 154g/km.
-All figures WLTP-rated, converted to NEDC2.
-Later on, the economy champion will be the GTE Plug-in hybrid petrol/electric version you can ask your dealer about.
+Expect the 2.0 TDI 150PS 2WD manual variant many will want to deliver up to 53.3mpg on the combined cycle and up to 140g/km of CO2.
+That falls to a best of 45.6mpg and 163g/km for the 4MOTION DSG auto version of this variant.
+For the 2.0 TDI 200 4MOTION auto, it's up to 40.9mpg and 180g/km.
+Go for the 1.5-litre TSI EVO petrol option and the figures are up to 41.5mpg and up to 154g/km with manual transmission.
 Overall, though the upfront sticker price isn't cheap, whichever variant you choose, you'll probably be better off choosing this Volkswagen than a cheaper South Korean alternative when you factor in depreciation and whole life costs.

 And warranties?
 Well the standard package is three years and 60,000 miles.
 If you plan to see a bit more of the world in your Tiguan, there's a five year / 90,000 mile package.
 Whatever your decision, your car will come with three years of pan-European Roadside Assistance that has no mileage restriction.
 The paintwork warranty lasts for three years and, as you'd expect, this car is protected by a 12-year anti-corrosion package.